zachvalenta/bin-mbp14/README.md

 - [ ] regex - lowercase
 - [ ] regex - kebab case

+## jb

+- [ ] filter out anything that hasn't changed by more than 50 lines

 ## za

 - [ ] script for month end tally